EpiK-Protocol/epik-metaverse-sdk/README.md

 2. open NFT blind boxes to get all kinds of NFTs in your games
 3. stake their NFTs to earn EPK in the reward pool in your games

 Moreover, these smart contracts provide the ability for you to configure the parameters and customize the rule about how to distribute rewards in your NFT staking pool.
-If you have more good ideas about this sdk, please submit [PR](https://github.com/BoredApeIvan/epik-metaverse-sdk/pulls) in this repo using the title with the prefix [ADVICE].
+If you have a good idea about this sdk, please submit it as [the issue](https://github.com/EpiK-Protocol/epik-metaverse-sdk/issues) in this repo using the title with the prefix [ADVICE].

 ## Infrastructure Overview